grpc/grpc.io/content/docs/what-is-grpc/core-concepts.md

 ---

 Not familiar with gRPC?
 First read [Introduction to gRPC](../introduction).
-For language-specific details, see the Quick Start, tutorial, and reference documentation for your language of choice.
+For language-specific details, see the quick start, tutorial, and reference documentation for your language of choice.

 ### Overview